 Abigail holds a Masters degree in Physics from Durham University and a Science Journalism MA from City University.
 She has worked in journalism for three years, starting out as an energy reporter at ICIS Heren.
 She has since written for BBC Focus, New Scientist, EU Horizon, SciencePOD, WIRED and the Daily Mail Online.
 After working as a staff Science Reporter for the Mail Online for one year, Abigail has recently become a freelance reporter.

-Catherine is a professional science writer and editor, specialising in oceanography, earth science, environmental science, engineering, technology and policy.
+Catherine is a professional science writer and editor, specialising in oceanography, Earth science, engineering, technology and policy.

 She has experience of leading and implementing science communication strategies for higher education institutes and international science programmes, including the University of Southampton, the UK’s National Oceanography Centre, and the World Climate Research Programme.

 Catherine holds an undergraduate degree in Earth Science (University of Oxford), a master’s degree in Oceanography (University of Southampton) and a postgraduate certificate in Practical Science Communication (University of the West of England’s Science Communication Unit).